RistoBIn/international-website/src/pages/solutions/science-arctic-and-antarctic-surveillance.md

       capabilities are present and will allow for both smart cameras, edge computing and data transmitting to satellite.
     heading: >-
-      Using Autonomous Underwater Vehicles as Sensor Platforms for Ice-Monitoring
+      Using autonomous underwater vehicles as sensor platforms for ice-monitoring
   - content: >-
-      ## Project Addressing Risk, Reliability and Ice Data in the Arctic Marine
+      ## Project addressing risk, reliability and ice data in the arctic marine
-      Environment
+      environment

       Data and knowledge about the marine environment in the Arctic and